-Stakeholder platforms have been established at the case study sites to support the identification and suitability assessment of eco-technologies throughout the cycle involving innovation, sustainability analyses,environmental modelling and pre-commercialisation.
-These platforms will serve as opportunities to further test, develop, adapt and use the eco-technologies based on the assumption that their effectiveness depends on context; as defined by institutional, economic, social and bio-physical barriers and opportunities.
-They are managed through BONUS RETURN’s National Focal Points in each site.
+These platforms serve as opportunities to further test, develop, adapt and use the ecotechnologies based on the assumption that their effectiveness depends on context; as defined by institutional, economic, social and bio-physical barriers and opportunities.

-It will also provide an understanding of historical drivers, policy instruments, governance structures and local needs with regards to implementation of the selected eco-technologies in the three case studies.
+These will also provide an understanding of historical drivers, policy instruments, governance structures and local needs with regards to implementation of the selected ecotechnologies in the three case studies.

-An innovative decision-support system based on a serious game will capture all the empirical materials generated throughout the project to support the co-learning environment and more specifically mediate the interactions and critical reflections between different sections of the project, as well as between the project and stakeholders.
+An innovative decision-support system based on a serious game captures all the empirical materials generated throughout the project to support the co-learning environment and more specifically mediate the interactions and critical reflections between different sections of the project; as well as between the project and stakeholders.

-Through regional exchange and learning events co-organized with Race For The Baltic’s Accelerator Programme, BONUS RETURN will provide capacity building for exchange of knowledge and learning in the broader Baltic Sea Region.
-These events will also serve as networking platforms to exchange good practices and lessons learned.
-From here, new potential research networks within and outside the Baltic Sea Region will be identified and established.
+Through regional exchange and learning events, BONUS RETURN provides capacity building for exchange of knowledge and learning in the broader Baltic Sea Region.
+These events also serve as networking platforms to exchange good practices and lessons learned.
+From here, new potential research networks within and outside the Baltic Sea Region are identified and established.

-Neil Powell, Professor at Uppsala University; leading the project’s Stakeholder Engagement.
+Neil Powell, Professor at Uppsala University, leads the project’s stakeholder engagement.